Skip to main content

 Journal Article

 1. Kapron AL, Anderson AE, Peters CL, Phillips LG, Stoddard GJ, Petron DJ, Toth R, Aoki SK (2012).
 Hip internal rotation is correlated to radiographic findings of cam femoroacetabular impingement in collegiate football players.
 Arthroscopy, 28(11), 1661-70.
-(Read full article)
+(Read full publication)

 2. Ashley L Kapron, BS, Andrew E Anderson, PhD, Stephen K Aoki, MD, Lee G Phillips, MD, David J Petron, MD, Robert Toth, PA-C, Christopher L Peters, MD (Fall 2011).
 Radiographic Prevalence of Femoroacetabular Impingement in Collegiate Football Players: AAOS Exhibit Selection.
 J Bone Joint Surg Am, 93(19), 1-10.